holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. This test has failed, because `fetchHotelPhotos` calls for collection, and thus client and collection name need to be passed here as well.

+1. This might look awkward at this moment, but we will get to the point where getting the collection and returning an array with file names are connected.

 It works, but something doesn't seem right.
 If we are to get photos of a particular hotel, we should only pass hotel's ID (or other unique identifier) as a single argument for that function.